 I find this vendor’s name IMPOSSIBLE to remember, which is frustrating because when I wear my “eye of sad Sauron” necklace, I am constantly asked about it.
 Hibernacula is their name and I first met them at a WorldCon.
 Since then I mostly frequent their Etsy shop.

-I love this necklace so much and get so many compliments on it, I’m thinking of investing in one of the other colors for myself for my birthday.
+I love this necklace so much and get so many compliments on it, I’m thinking of investing in one of the other colors for myself next time I release a book.
+(Usually I buy shoes to celebrate but my shoe collection is OUT OF CONTROL.
+Not that my jewelry collection is any better, but smaller so I don’t notice as much.)
 Just need to look over my wardrobe and decide which one would work best…

 Geeky Tea & Games is a small shop and gaming store in LA, their logo is a happy octopus drinking tea.
 They also host stand up comedy and other social events.
-Needless to say they will be particularly hard hit by this.
+Needless to say they were particularly hard hit by recent events.
 Also, there is an attached cat rescue.
 Finally, if that didn’t convince you the owner IS MY COVER MODEL!!!

 Try one of their special made high quality tea blends.
 You won’t be sorry.
 I never am.